ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 | JVM Version: 1.8.0_60
 ```

+In case you do not have Grails installed on your machine, follow the next instructions.

 ## Unix based systems

 This section describes hot to install Grails on Mac OS X and Linux.
 You will use [SdkMan](http://sdkman.io/usage.html) to install all the requited tools.